p-j-smith/lipyphilic/docs/reference/analyses.rst

 may be used to generate plots of, for example, the area per lipid as a function of :math:`xy` in the membrane plane.

-See :mod:`lipyphilic.lib.plotting` for the full API of :class:`lipyphilic.lib.plotting.JointDensity` and :class:`lipyphilic.lib.plotting.ProjectionPlot`.
+See :mod:`lipyphilic.plotting` for the full API of :class:`lipyphilic.plotting.JointDensity` and :class:`lipyphilic.plotting.ProjectionPlot`.

 On-the-fly transformations :mod:`lipyphilic.transformations`